lambdaxymox/fontgen/README.md

 # Bitmapped Image Font Sheet Generator

 ## Introduction
-The program `fontgen` is a shell utility for converting a TrueType or OpenType file into a bitmapped font image.
+The program `fontgen` is a shell utility for converting a TrueType or OpenType file into a bitmapped atlas file.
-The primary use case for for this program is for generating font sheets for use in game development.
+See [https://github.com/lambdaxymox/bmfa](repo) for details.
+The primary use case for for this program is for generating fonts for use in game development.

 ## Usage
 The primary input usage for `fontgen` has the form